AirbusCyber/grap/README.md

 - Valgrind: with debug information, good to use when debugging with valgrind

-Other options are also chosen with cmake (`cmake -DTOOLS=0` or `cmake -DNOSECCOMP=1` for instance):
+Other options are also chosen with cmake (`cmake -DTOOLS=0 ../src` or `cmake -DNOSECCOMP=1 ../src` for instance):

 - TOOLS: build tools (grap-match, todot and test binaries), default
-- PYTHON_BINDING: build python bindings, not default
+- PYTHON_BINDING: build python bindings, default
 - NOSECCOMP: disable support of the grap-match binary for privilege drop through seccomp, not default

 # Usage